ARKlab/Ark.Tools/Ark.Tools.Outbox/Readme.md

 ```

-And than the usage is more straighforward, but has pitfalls as Context is reusable!
+The use is more straighforward, but has also pitfalls as the Context is reusable.

 ```csharp